-Required Reading: Read and discuss the one book, one school choice for our grade.
-Encanto Mirabel's Discovery by Vicky Weber is a gift from us!
-Please complete the attached summer reading adventure discussion questions.
+Nonfiction Required Reading: Read and discuss the one book, one school choice for our grade: Boxitects.

-Required Reading: Choose ONE of three novels: 1.
-Cam Jansen (The Case of the Stolen Diamonds), by David A. Adler, The Year of Billy Miller, by Kevin Henkes, or Charlotte's Web, by E.B.
+Fiction Required Reading: Choose ONE of three novels: 1.
+Cam Jansen (The Case of the Stolen Diamonds), by David A. Adler, The Year of Billy Miller, by Kevin Henkes, or Charlottes Web, by E.B.
 White.
 Complete the attached reading log after each chapter as it is read.
-Write one complete sentence that describes something that happened in the chapter.
+Write one complete sentence that describes something that happened in each chapter.
 It does not have to be a summary of the chapter.
 The sentence includes something you read that is exciting or interesting.
 After completing the book, complete the Fiction Book Report Page in its entirety.
 Please use complete sentences and be neat and organized.
 (You will need to print additional pages for your journal depending on your book choice.)